 Textbooks: Students who meet the following criteria are eligible to charge books:

-Students choosing to use the book charge option should purchase textbooks for the term.
-Students may charge to their student account up to $375.00 per term.
-Students must purchase textbooks through the UIU Book Store to utilize this option.
+Students choosing to use the book charge option should purchase textbooks for the session.
+Students may charge to their student account up to $375.00 per session.
+Students must purchase textbooks through MBS Bookstore to utilize this option.
 Students who choose to use the book charge option will have the textbook charges added to the balance due for the enrollment period.
 Charges will be deducted from any funds that are applied to their student account before any overpayment of funds are released.